gdamjan/client-cert-nginx-node/README.md

 # See also:

-- [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/) (probably should be used for production)
+- [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/) (probably should not be used for production)
 - [HTTPS Authorized Certs with Node.js](https://engineering.circle.com/https-authorized-certs-with-node-js-315e548354a2)
   nice example of server side nodejs tls implementation, no nginx used here